-We make available free of charge through our website https://corp.turtlebeach.com/ our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, the Proxy Statement and certain other forms and reports filed or furnished pursuant to Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended (the "exchange.act or Section 15(d) of the Securities Exchange Act of 1934, as amended (the "exchange.act"), as soon as reasonably practicable after such documents are electronically filed with, or furnished to, the SEC.
+We make available free of charge through our website https://corp.turtlebeach.com/ our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, the Proxy Statement and certain other forms and reports filed or furnished pursuant to Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), as soon as reasonably practicable after such documents are electronically filed with, or furnished to, the SEC.
 The information on our website is not, and shall not be deemed to be, a part of this Proxy Statement or incorporated into any other filings we make with the SEC.